-Conditioning treatment prior to autologous stem cell transplant for patients with multiple myeloma
+Conditioning treatment prior to hematopoietic stem cell transplant (HSCT) for patients with multiple myeloma

 Route of Administration